AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 $Tx_{avg}$: average tx size (bytes)
 \end{comment}

-NB: For the purposes of the following table, the average transaction size is taken to be 250 bytes.
+NB: For the purposes of \autoref{table:tps}, the average transaction size is taken to be 250 bytes.
 \begin{comment}
 Additionally, the discrepancy in header size (between $B_h$ and $D_h$) is due to the overhead of PoS mechanisms.
 \end{comment}